Who we are

 OFFA’s work contributes to the national strategy for access and student success which we and the Higher Education Funding Council for England (HEFCE) developed in response to a request from Ministers.
 We also worked closely with the Higher Education Funding Council for England (HEFCE) on the introduction of widening participation strategic statements to ensure that access agreements integrated with university and colleges’ broader widening participation strategy.

-Alongside the direct work we do with universities and colleges, we are a member of the Fair Education Alliance and Social Mobility Advisory Group, and part of the Regulatory Partnership Group, which advises the Government and other national agencies on funding and regulatory arrangements for higher education in England.
+Alongside the direct work we do with universities and colleges, we are a member of the Fair Education Alliance and Social Mobility Advisory Group, and were part of the Regulatory Partnership Group, which advised the Government and other national agencies on funding and regulatory arrangements for higher education in England.